Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 - Supports a decent range of coins and tokens

-- The platform is relatively straightforward and easy to use
+- Platform is relatively straightforward and easy to use

-- Complies with KYC/AML requirements and supports 2-factor authentication
+- Complies with KYC/AML requirements and supports two-factor authentication

 - Regulated by the Japanese Financial Services Agency

-- Some users have criticized the platform for long withdrawal times
+- Some users have criticised the platform for long withdrawal times

 - Doesn’t accept fiat currency deposits